Open NowMixed

 Who Can Apply

-• Applicant is a current or former member of the Australian Defence Force • Applicant seeks assistance for reasonable legal representation and disbursement costs • The Office of the Special Investigator or the Australian Federal Police has asked the applicant to provide evidence, or • The applicant has been asked or compelled by the court, prosecution or defence to provide evidence in criminal proceedings related to the AFP/OSI Afghanistan investigation, or • The applicant has been charged with a crime related to matters that are the subject of the AFP/OSI Afghanistan investigation, or • The applicant has been served with a Potentially Affected Person Notice by the Inspector-General of the Australian Defence Force, or a similar notice by another relevant authority, in relation to those matters
+• Applicant must be a current or former member of the Australian Defence Force. • Applicant may be eligible if the Office of the Special Investigator or the Australian Federal Police has asked them to provide evidence. • Applicant may be eligible if they have been asked or compelled by the court, prosecution or defence to provide evidence in criminal proceedings related to the AFP/OSI Afghanistan investigation. • Applicant may be eligible if they have been charged with a crime related to matters that are the subject of the AFP/OSI Afghanistan investigation. • Applicant may be eligible if they have been served with a Potentially Affected Person Notice by the Inspector-General of the Australian Defence Force, or a similar notice by another relevant authority, relating to the AFP/OSI Afghanistan investigation.

 What's Funded

-Legal advice, legal representation, defence of criminal charges, participation in AFP or Office of Special Investigator investigations, court appearances, and related legal disbursement costs connected to matters arising from the Afghanistan Inquiry.
+Funding supports legal representation, legal advice, defence of criminal charges, court appearances, provision of evidence, and related legal disbursement costs connected to AFP or Office of the Special Investigator Afghanistan investigation matters.

 Expected Outcomes

-Eligible applicants receive reimbursement for approved legal representation and disbursement costs after work has been performed and claims are lodged, enabling participation in investigations and court proceedings.
+Eligible applicants receive reimbursement for approved reasonable legal costs after work has been performed and a claim has been lodged, enabling participation in investigations or criminal proceedings with legal representation.

 Key Information